li3zhen1/WithSpecializedGenericMacro/Readme.md

 > [!IMPORTANT]
 > Currently this macro does not take special care for `AnotherNamespace.StructOrClassWithSameName`, and hence it might introduce undesired code when encountering this.

+> [!NOTE]
+> If you’re adding an extension to the original genric type on the same file, and encountered error `Circular reference`, move the extension to another file can solve this.